pythonarcade/arcade/doc/source/index.rst

 |build-status-travis| |build-status-appveyor| |docs| |coverage|

 Arcade is an easy-to-learn Python library for creating 2d video games.
+The API is designed to allow progressive functionality as you learn to code.
+To make images, you do not need to learn to define functions.
+To make animations, you don't need to understand classes.
+But once you do understand classes, it is easy to put together classic video games.

 The source is available on GitHub: https://github.com/pvcraven/arcade